 Additional Landscape Use Information

-This species is an attractive native shrub, and should be used as a shrub or small tree in the urban Hawaiian landscape.
-Plant in full sun for best performance where it will flourish and flower and fruit seasonally.
+Nīoi is an attractive native shrub that can be used as a shrub or small tree in the urban Hawaiian landscape.
 [David Eickhoff, Native Plants Hawaiʻi]

 Plant Produces Flowers

 Additional Flower Color Information

-The small white flowers are similar guava and straberrry guava.
+The small white flowers are similar to guava and strawberrry guava.

 - Year Round

 Additional Blooming Period and Fruiting Information

-In cultivation, nīoi may begin flowering in late October and continously throughout the year with perhaps a very slight break in September or early October.
-However, nīoi may be a year round bloomer and fruiter.
+In cultivation, nīoi may begin flowering in late October and continuously throughout the year with perhaps a very slight break in September or early October.
+However, nīoi may actually prove to be a year round bloomer and fruiter.
 [David Eickhoff, Native Plants Hawaiʻi]

 There are from one to three, rarely four, mature seeds per fruit.
 [David Eickhoff, Native Plants Hawaiʻi]

-Introduced birds to Hawaii, such as Red-vented and Red-whiskered bulbuls (Pycnontus spp.) relish nīoi fruit and keep a close eye on the fruits as they ripen.
+Birds introduced to Hawaiʻi, such as Red-vented and Red-whiskered bulbuls (Pycnontus spp.) relish nīoi fruit and keep a close eye on the fruits as they ripen.
 If you plan to collect nīoi seed, protect the fruits from these birds.
 Bird netting works good.
-But it has been observed that bulbuls eating the fruit on site dropping the seeds below.
+It has also been observed that bulbuls eating the fruit on site, drop the seeds below.
 So, look for clean tannish-white pea-sized or split pea-shaped seeds in the debris beneath the nīoi.
 You may be pleasantly surprised!
 [David Eickhoff, Native Plants Hawaiʻi]

 - Dark Green